Congratulations, college graduate! You’ve just completed an important milestone in your life.

 1. Do the math

-In other words, know what you owe or it will be impossible to develop a practical debt reduction plan.
-To get organized, Forbes suggests that you:
+Know what you owe, or it will be impossible to develop a practical debt reduction plan.
+To get organized, Forbes suggests you:

 2. Come up with a plan of action

-Once you have determined how much you owe, create a realistic spending plan that will allow you to take care of your monthly obligations, including student loan and credit card debt.
-That way, you will have a plan for every dollar, even before it hits your bank account.
+Once you have determined how much you owe, create a realistic spending plan that allows you to take care of monthly obligations, including student loan and credit card debt.
+That way, you will have a plan for every dollar before it even hits your bank account.

-When listing your projected expenses, remember that living in the real world is a lot more expensive than the college life you’re used to.
-Rarely will you find all-inclusive housing.
-Also, don’t expect to find a free meal when your stomach starts to speak to you and your pockets are shallow.
-It may be a little tough to adjust at first, especially considering all the new bills, but hang in there.
+When listing projected expenses, remember that living in the real world is a lot more expensive than college life.
+It may be a little tough to adjust, especially considering all the new bills.
+But hang in there.

 If you are starting off with a decent salary, be careful not to exhaust all of your income each month.
 Instead, save for a rainy day and allocate any additional disposable income to outstanding debt balances.

 What if you graduated debt-free?
-Save as much as you can because you never know when hard times or new opportunities that require you to spend a little change will come your way.
+Save as much as you can, because you never know when a little cash will help you get through hard times, or allow you to explore new opportunities.

-It is very possible that you could enter the workforce and decide that particular career path isn’t for you.
-And if you have a little cash to fall back on, you can afford to take some time off to explore other options, relocate or even start a business.
+For example, it is possible you might enter the workforce and decide a particular career path isn’t for you.
+With a little cash to fall back on, you can afford to take some time off to explore other options, relocate or even start a business.